Things to Do at Independence Palace

 What to See & Do

-Underground bunkers and communication rooms with vintage military equipment, maps, and telecommunications systems used during wartime
+Descend into the underground tunnels and command centers complete with vintage radio equipment, maps, and telecommunications systems used during wartime

 Presidential Living Quarters

-Private bedrooms, dining rooms, and entertainment areas showcasing 1970s décor and the personal lifestyle of South Vietnam's president
+Visit the private apartments including bedrooms, dining rooms, and entertainment areas that showcase the lifestyle of South Vietnam's leadership

 Rooftop Helipad

-The famous helicopter landing pad where the last evacuations took place, offering panoramic views of Ho Chi Minh City
+Stand on the helipad where the last helicopter evacuations took place, offering panoramic views of Ho Chi Minh City and a sobering reminder of the war's end

 Practical Information